seanhatton/repronim.org/content/resources/tools/nipoppy/_index.md

 - collection of dicoms or nifti, relies on heudiconv
 - depends on python and containers

-### Conformance statement

-Nipoppy delivers on its promise, has already been adopted by the Enigma-PD consortium, and is usable now.
-It is however still a new ecosystem and extending it for a pipeline that is not already available will require understanding the configuration system and to be able to interact with the python code, and in particular the Boutiques standard that specifies input and output of containers.

 ### Links

 - Home page: https://nipoppy.readthedocs.io/en/stable/